sajidhamdard/learnjavascript/Exercises/exercise-06.md

-//Github Exercise
+# Github Exercise

+### Question 1

-1. Create Github account and download Git bash for Windows
+Create Github account and download Git bash for Windows

+### Question 2

-2. Create public repository with name JavaScriptTraining
+Create public repository with name JavaScriptTraining

+### Question 3

-3. Clone this repository in your laptop
+Clone this repository in your laptop

+### Question 4

-4. Make below commits:
+Make below commits:

 - Commit to add new files
 - Commit to modify new files